davep/davep.github.com/content/posts/2026/06/2026-06-25-gemtext-a-gemtext-parsing-library-for-python.md

 title: "gemtext - A Gemtext parsing library for Python"
 date: "2026-06-25 12:05:42+0100"
 category: Python
-tags: [Coding, "Gemini Protocol", Python, gemtext, smolweb]
+tags: [Coding, "Gemini Protocol", PyPI, Python, gemtext, smolweb]
 ---

 I've just made an initial release of a new library related to my [ongoing